elgatosf/streamdeck-kit-ipad/README.md

 }
 ```

 Replace the `Text` View in _Listing 1_ with _Listing 2_.
-This should log to console when you press a button on your Stream Deck.
+This should log to console whenever a button is pressed on your Stream Deck.

 ### Using Context

-The `StreamDeckViewContext` object provides you with Infos on the current device, it's capabilities and which possible key you are handling.
+The `StreamDeckViewContext` object provides you with Infos about the current device, it's capabilities and which possible key you are handling.
 You can access it via the parameter of the builder methods (see above) or the environment variable.

 ```swift
 @Environment(\.streamDeckViewContext) var context